-The only requirement for serving as a project appraiser is that you hold a professional degree in pharmacy and that your CSHP membership dues have been paid for the current year.
+The only requirements for serving as an appraiser are a professional degree in pharmacy and a current CSHP membership.
 You will also be asked to self-declare any areas of expertise.

-10. Can I volunteer as an appraiser if I am submitting a project for an award?
+10. Can I volunteer as an appraiser if I am also applying for an award?

 Yes.
-In this situation, the Awards Committee will not assign any project to you for appraisal in the same category as that to which you have submitted your own project.
+In this situation, the Awards Committee will not assign any project to you for appraisal in the same category in which you submit.

 11. If I volunteer to be an appraiser, how much time will I be asked to commit?

-The appraisal process is designed so that it requires a minimum of time from volunteers.
-You will be given a maximum of three projects to review, and you will not be expected to provide a full critique.
-It is estimated that each project appraisal will take approximately 1 hour.
+You will be given a maximum of three submissions to review.
+It is estimated that each appraisal will take approximately one hour.

 12. If I serve as an appraiser, will I be asked to review a project that is outside my area of expertise?

-When assigning appraisers, the Awards Committee tries its best to match projects to the areas of expertise of the pool of appraisers (as indicated by appraisers when they initially volunteer).
-Occasionally, appraisers with expertise in the specific topic area of a project are not available, and you may receive a project for appraisal that is not in your area of expertise.
-If this occurs, and you do not think you can adequately review the project, please contact the Membership & Awards Administrator.
+The Awards Committee makes every effort to match projects to an appraiser's area of expertise (as indicated by appraisers when they initially volunteer).
+If appraisers with expertise in the specific topic area of a submission are not available, you may receive a submission for appraisal that is outside your area of expertise.
+If you do not think you can adequately review the submission, please contact the Membership & Awards Administrator.